An unofficial Warhammer 40,000 Short Story

-One of my duties as regimental commissar – and by far the one I least look forward to, in all I am tasked to do – is > formally recording the dead. > > Quite often we aren’t even entirely sure someone has died.
+One of my duties as regimental commissar – and by far the one I least look forward to, in all I am tasked to do – is formally recording the dead.

+Quite often we aren’t even entirely sure someone has died.
 The vast majority of us don’t get graves or memorials.
-We > don’t even have bodies to bury.
-Sometimes we find scraps of uniform or trinkets, dog tags if we are exceptionally lucky. > More often we aren’t gifted the time to search. > > We have become so beautifully, brutally efficient at destroying one another, that there’s simply no way of identifying > exactly who was in a set location at a set time, if the unit was killed.
+We don’t even have bodies to bury.
+Sometimes we find scraps of uniforms or trinkets, dog tags if we are exceptionally lucky.
+More often, we aren’t gifted the time to search.

+We have become so beautifully, brutally efficient at destroying one another, that there’s simply no way of identifying exactly who was in a set location at a set time, if the unit was killed.

 I say killed, I say died, I do not say destroyed or wiped, because these were our people.
 They had lives, thoughts and hearts all their own.
 And now they are ragged screams on the wind, or grit beneath our boots.

 With only other guardsmen and officers left to remember them.